 - It feeds a false sense of superiority in our own hearts; it makes us feel little better about ourselves.
 Talebearing makes us secretly and falsely believe that we are better than the other person in pointing out their faults; who we think that they are and what we think they have done.

 - Sows distrust among each other; leaders, family, friends, etc.

 - It arms our personal or spiritual witness.
 How could someone trust what you say is true about God when they cannot trust themselves with you.

 - It destroys your integrity, in ministry, families, business or with friends.

-- Our integrity is more valuable than goal.
+- Our integrity is more valuable than gold.
 The definition of integrity is the quality of being honest and fair.
 Talking about another person who is not present or in a negative manner brings question upon our character.
 It tells a lot about us.

 - It arms or end relationships.
 When we hear that someone is talking about us and not in a very positive light; automatically you feel to cut the person and if you are like me you do not want to have nothing to do with them ever again; if not for the GRACE of GOD – the DIVINE ENABLEMENT – that is the divine ability to forgive a wrong and to see whatever wrongs someone does they have already done it to themselves and also God helps us to see them through His eyes.

 - It ruins reputations – in that is can have lasting and irreparable effects.
 It causes avoidance of certain people and judgment made about them – this affects groups of people; how they are seen and/or perceived.
 There are many situation where talebearing has destroyed families, ministries, careers and businesses.

 - It will come back to haunt us – think about how we feel when we hear that someone says something about us.
 That is enough for us to never engage in this type of destructive behaviour that does not build but instead breaks.